ksheedlo/Talk/talk.md

 - A concise syntax for constructing collections
 - A combined map, filter and Cartesian product operation

-# Why do I want to use them?

-- Makes code more expressive
+- Using them makes code more expressive
 - Changes an imperative style to a declarative one
     - Easier to understand
     - Fewer bugs